Negative SEO: What It Is And How To Stay Safe?

 1. Spammy Link Building

-Spammy link building is the process of producing a large number of low-quality or spammy backlinks pointing to the target website.
-These links may come from irrelevant sources and might result in search engine penalties, causing the targeted site’s rankings to decline.
+Spammy link building is the process of creating a large number of low-quality or spammy backlinks that point to the target website.
+These links may originate from irrelevant sources and could result in search engine penalties, leading to a decline in the targeted site’s rankings.

-Tools such as Google Search Console and Ahrefs can assist identify spammy or low-quality backlinks, which frequently come from unrelated or dubious sources.
+Tools such as Google Search Console and Ahrefs can assist in identifying spammy or low-quality backlinks, which frequently come from unrelated or dubious sources.

 Creating a disavow file is required for backlinks that cannot be manually deleted.